Gastroenterology Book

 • Medicines

-Definition (NCI) A condition in which the skin and the whites of the eyes become yellow, urine darkens, and the color of stool becomes lighter than normal.
+Definition (NCI_NCI-GLOSS) A condition in which the skin and the whites of the eyes become yellow, urine darkens, and the color of stool becomes lighter than normal.
 Jaundice occurs when the liver is not working properly or when a bile duct is blocked.

 Definition (CSP) clinical manifestation of hyperbilirubinemia, consisting of deposition of bile pigments in the skin, resulting in a yellowish staining of the skin and mucous membranes.